Vivek-04022001/documentation/docs/backend/global-utils.md

     """Return an index iterator."""

 def toLocalizedTime(time, long_format=None, time_only=None):
-    """ The time parameter must be either a string that is suitable for initializing a DateTime or a DateTime object.
+    """ The time parameter must be either a string that's suitable for initializing a DateTime or a DateTime object.
 Returns a localized string.
     """